christophknabe/spring-ddd-bank/README.md

 =======================
 A sample project following Domain Driven Design with Spring Data JPA

                                             (C) Christoph Knabe, 2017-03-17 ...
-2021-11-15
+2021-12-07

 In this project I am trying to apply principles of Domain Driven Design.
-In contrary to full-blown DDD examples on the web I am applying here some simplifications.
+In contrary to more complex DDD examples on the web I am applying here some simplifications.
-This sample application has been used for a course on Software Engineering at [Berlin University of Applied Sciences and Technology (BHT)](https://www.bht-berlin.de/en/).
+This sample application has been used for a course on Software Engineering at [Berlin University of Applied Sciences and Technology (Berliner Hochschule für Technik: BHT)](https://www.bht-berlin.de/en/).

 This project uses

-- JDK 8 as the platform
+- JDK 11 as the platform
 - [Maven](https://maven.apache.org/) 3 as build tool
-- [Spring Boot](https://spring.io/projects/spring-boot) 1.5 as enterprise framework and web server
+- [Spring Boot](https://spring.io/projects/spring-boot) 2 as enterprise framework and web server
 - [Spring Data](https://spring.io/projects/spring-data) + [JPA](https://en.wikipedia.org/wiki/Jakarta_Persistence) + [Hibernate](https://hibernate.org/) as persistence API and object-relational mapper
 - [Apache Derby](http://db.apache.org/derby/) as relational database
-- [AspectJ](https://www.eclipse.org/aspectj/) Compile Time Weaving for main sources
 - [springfox-swagger](https://springfox.github.io/springfox/) for generating documentation and user interface for the REST service
 - [JUnit 4](https://junit.org/junit4/)
 - The Exception Handling and Reporting Framework [MulTEx](http://public.bht-berlin.de/~knabe/java/multex/)